 Three years later, the men came back.
 She was so happy.
-She secretly hoped for one of the black boxes—she wanted to hear God's Word.
-When they came to her door, she embraced them.
-They gave her a Proclaimer®, and now she listens all day as she braids grass, glad when people walk by, so they too, can hear.
+Chalchiuitl had secretly hoped for one of the black boxes – she wanted to hear more of God’s Word.
+When they came to her door, she welcomed them.
+They gave her a Proclaimer and now she listens all day as she braids grass; glad when people walk by, so they, too, can hear.

 This man is the father of a pastor in the pueblo.
-He also wouldn't talk to the strangers three years before.
-Even though his son said they were good men, he wouldn't acknowledge them.
-But over the last couple of years, he too had been overhearing God's Word.
-When the men came back this time, he took a Proclaimer®.
-Now he walks around with the Proclaimer® on, as loud as possible, every waking hour, sharing it with all who will listen.
+He also wouldn’t talk to the strangers three years before.
+Even though his son said they were good men, he wouldn’t acknowledge them.
+But over the last couple of years, he too had been overhearing God’s Word.
+When the men came back this time, he took a Proclaimer.
+Now he walks around every waking hour with the Proclaimer on, as loud as possible, sharing it with all who will listen.

-Further north, among the Nahuatl Huasteca, Josue leads what he calls an "Army of Soul Harvesters," sharing God's salvation message throughout the Hidalgo mountains.
+Further north, among the Nahuatl Huasteca, Josue leads what he calls an “Army of Soul Harvesters” who share God’s salvation message throughout the Hidalgo Mountains.
 Josue has been beaten and harassed more than once for sharing his faith.

-Twenty years before, he worked as a camp caretaker and lived comfortably with his wife and two small children.
-But he and his wife felt a burden for their people to know Jesus.
-So they left their comfortable life and moved back to their pueblo.
+Two decades ago, he worked as a camp caretaker and lived comfortably with his wife and small children.
+But, feeling a burden for their people to know Jesus, they left their comfortable life and moved back to the pueblo.

 Josue walks long distances, carrying heavy loads, to share the Gospel.
-For most of the past 20 years, the villages didn't have roads, and though vehicle tracks have now been carved into the mountains in most places, Josue still does a lot of his work on foot since he doesn't have transportation.
+For most of the past 20 years, the villages didn’t even have roads.
+Though vehicle tracks have now been carved into the mountains in most places, Josue still does a lot of his work on foot since he doesn’t have transportation.

-Josue's whole focus is to bring more people into the kingdom.
-And now, with the Proclaimer®, he can leave God's Word in audio in the various villages so people can continue to hear and be discipled.
+His whole focus is to bring more people into the kingdom.
+And now, with the Proclaimer, he can leave God’s Word in audio in the various villages so people can continue to hear and be discipled.